dogfuntom/dogfuntom.github.io/docs/implementation.md

 and this bug is not fixed for months even after the “how” of the fix was “revealed”.

 This makes it a clearly poor fit for `node_modules`-free project.
-(While it's possible to contribute on this, it's not cost-effective due to abundance of alternatives.)
+(While it’s possible to contribute on this, it’s not cost-effective due to abundance of alternatives.)